BlankaPeller/Eye-Exercise/README.md

 ## License

 "Eye Movement Ecercise" is free and open source available for anyone to use for any project.
+For more information, please view the LICENSE file.